randalsallaq/Code-201-Reading-Notes/class-06.md

 # JavaScript Objects

-we use opjects to set a group of discriptions or variables or functions for some specific thing from the real word, such as:
+we use objects to set a group of descriptions or variables or functions for some specific thing from the real word, such as:

 `var car = {type:"honda", model:"500", color:"black"};`